 Michigan State University prepares special education teachers, leaders and researchers to make a difference for students with various disabilities through the undergraduate teacher education program, multiple fully online master’s programs and a doctoral program.

-Master’s level study includes Special Education, which can lead to teaching endorsements in learning disabilities and autism spectrum disorders, Applied Behavior Analysis, which prepares behavior analysts for educational settings, and Multi-Tiered Systems of Support (coming in 2020), which prepares leaders to enact educational and behavioral systems that support all students.
+Master’s level study includes Special Education, which can lead to teaching endorsements in learning disabilities and autism spectrum disorders, Applied Behavior Analysis, which prepares behavior analysts for educational settings, and Multi-Tiered Systems of Support, which prepares leaders to enact educational and behavioral systems that support all students, and Applied Behavior Analysis and Autism Spectrum Disorders which helps students develop the skillset and knowledge to improve the lives of those with autism.